br4nnigan/reddit_subscriber/README.md

         })();

-4.  success!
+4. Success!
 You've got a fresh identity with all your subscriptions.